Frequently Asked Questions About Rwanda Safaris & Gorilla Trekking

 Why are Rwanda gorilla permits more expensive than Uganda?

-Rwanda has positioned itself as a luxury, eco-conscious destination.
-The $1,500 fee directly funds high-level security for the gorillas, community development (10% of revenue goes to local villages), and world-class tourism infrastructure.
+Rwanda’s gorilla permit costs $1,500, compared to roughly $800 in Uganda, because Rwanda has positioned itself as a luxury, conservation-focused destination.
+The higher fee directly funds enhanced gorilla security, community development (10% of permit revenue goes to local villages), and world-class tourism infrastructure around Volcanoes National Park.

 How do I pay for my Rwanda safari?

-Most travelers pay via International Wire Transfer (SWIFT) or secure online credit card links.
-The USD is widely accepted for tourism even for small local purchases and tipping.
+Most travelers pay Hope Tours Africa via international wire transfer (SWIFT) or a secure online card payment link.
+The US dollar is widely accepted throughout Rwanda for tourism services, including small local purchases and tipping

 Is Rwanda safe for tourists?

-Rwanda is safe for tourist and is consistently ranked as one of the safest countries in the world.
-In 2024/2025, it remains the safest country in Africa for solo travelers.
-Kigali is remarkably clean, well-lit, and easy to navigate.
-Standard precautions apply as in any global city, but violent crime against tourists is nearly non-existent.
+Yes, Rwanda is one of the safest countries in the world for tourists and is consistently ranked as the safest country in Africa for solo travelers.
+Kigali is clean, well-lit, and easy to navigate.
+Standard travel precautions apply as in any city, but violent crime against tourists is extremely rare.

 Do I need a visa to visit Rwanda?

-Rwanda offers Visa-on-Arrival for all citizens of the world.
-Citizens of the AU, Commonwealth, and Francophonie can get a free 30-day visa.
-Others pay $50 for a 30-day tourist visa.
-If you are also visiting Kenya and Uganda, the East Africa Tourist Visa ($100) is the best value.
+Rwanda offers visa-on-arrival to citizens of every country.
+Citizens of the African Union, the Commonwealth, and the Francophonie receive a free 30 day visa.
+All other nationalities pay $50 for a 30 day tourist visa.
+Travelers also visiting Kenya and Uganda can use the East Africa Tourist Visa ($100), which covers all three countries.

 What vaccinations are required for Rwanda?

-A Yellow Fever certificate is required if you are traveling from a country with a risk of transmission.
-Malaria prophylaxis and Routine travel vaccinations are highly recommended.
+A Yellow Fever vaccination certificate is required if you are arriving from a country with risk of yellow fever transmission.
+Malaria prophylaxis and routine travel vaccinations (such as Hepatitis A, Typhoid, and Tetanus) are also strongly recommended before traveling to Rwanda.

 Is Rwanda suitable for solo travelers and families?